microsoft/pxt-arcade/docs/skillmap/educator-info/shark-map-info.md

 - What is an activity that I really like?
 - When I do this activity, what supplies do I need?
 Replace the fishy food with these supplies!
 - When I do this activity, what gets in my way?
-Replace the crabby enemies with these blockers!
+Replace the submarine enemies with these blockers!
 - What environment do I usually do this activity in?
 Replace the background with something similar!